-Magnetic thickness gauges
+Magnetic thickness gauges with external probe

 Magnetic thickness gauges for non-destructive measurement of the thickness of coatings (paints, enamels, galvanizing, oxidations).